lhmzhou/beyond-lennon-walls/README.md

 Hold discussions within your diaspora communities, with folks who are on the fence or self-identified centrists.
 But approach with caution if folks are already staunchly against the protests.

+## 💳 Vote with your money

+Be thoughtful about who and what your money supports.
+Does it go to an ecosystem that does not hurt the movement?
+Think carefully before supporting companies/products/individuals that are support the China government.

 ## 🇺🇸 For US residents/citizens

 Call your representatives: